 These brownies are packed with layers of flavor.
+You’ve got a delicious oatmeal base, a perfect chocolate middle with crunchy walnuts and gooey chocolaty-fudge top.
 Be prepared to devour more than just one, these brownies I have officially deemed "dangerous'!

 There are certain foods I will only make on Sunday afternoons.
 Why Sunday afternoons?